learn-co-students/nyc-web-111620/03-one-to-many/README.md

 ### Deliverables
 ##### [User -< Pet]()
+A User *has many* Pets

+A Pet *belongs to* User
+    - hold the reference (wear the collar)
+    - *often* it will be instantiated with the reference
+        - ie when I create a Pet, I will create it holding the info for its user
+        - it'll have an *instance variable* to hold & remember which User it belongs to
+        - *since its an instance variable of the pet* we can gain access using our attr_macros

 * Create a User class.
 The class should have these methods:
     - `User#initialize` takes a name, age, bio, & home_state